DefectDojo/django-DefectDojo/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Model changes must include the necessary migrations in the dojo/db_migrations folder.
 - [ ] Add applicable tests to the unit tests.
 - [ ] Add the proper label to categorize your PR.

+**Extra information**

+Please clear everything below when submitting your pull request, it's here purely for your information.

 Moderators: Labels currently accepted for PRs: